awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-securityhub-automationrule-automationrulesfindingfieldsupdate.md

 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)

 `Types`  <a name="cfn-securityhub-automationrule-automationrulesfindingfieldsupdate-types"></a>
- The rule action will update the `Types` field of a finding\.
+ The rule action updates the `Types` field of a finding\.
 *Required*: No
 *Type*: List of String
 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)

 `UserDefinedFields`  <a name="cfn-securityhub-automationrule-automationrulesfindingfieldsupdate-userdefinedfields"></a>
- The rule action will update the `UserDefinedFields` field of a finding\.
+ The rule action updates the `UserDefinedFields` field of a finding\.
 *Required*: No
 *Type*: Map of String
 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)

 `VerificationState`  <a name="cfn-securityhub-automationrule-automationrulesfindingfieldsupdate-verificationstate"></a>
- The rule action will update the `VerificationState` field of a finding\.
+ The rule action updates the `VerificationState` field of a finding\.
 *Required*: No
 *Type*: String
 *Allowed values*: `BENIGN_POSITIVE | FALSE_POSITIVE | TRUE_POSITIVE | UNKNOWN`